 What was once a 19th century sugar estate, complete with an array of stone buildings and rampant forest is now a breathtaking property that features incredible flora and fauna, along with eleven cottages.
 The old counting house was restored and transformed into the foliage-framed reception and the dining areas and outdoor terraces look onto serene reflection pools.
 Bamboo trees, palms and orchids are home to colorful hummingbirds and dragonflies throughout the property.
 Each cottage is designed to be different, each featuring unique amenities and the utmost privacy.
 Lively Caribbean cuisine is served using the freshest of ingredients and patrons can choose to sit on one of the decks overlooking the sea or within the intimate garden settings.
 Visitors here won’t find fully-stocked minibars or TV’s in their cottages; instead they will find beautiful surroundings that evoke the feelings of tranquility and peace.

-The United Nations Educational, Scientific and Cultural Organization is well known for its designations of World Heritage Sites.
+The United Nations Educational, Scientific, and Cultural Organization is well known for its designations of World Heritage Sites.
 For the music and travel lovers it also has a Cities of Music list that is completely fascinating and full of surprises.
-Fame and size are not on the list of criteria, hence New York and Berlin, two great musical centers who didn’t make the cut.
-The list rather, focuses on cities with a distinguished musical history endemic to local, national and world culture which have music in the DNA.
-The qualifying cities also make music an important sector of the economy in terms of concerts, technology and tourism.
+Fame and size are not on the list of criteria, hence New York and Berlin, two great musical centers that didn’t make the cut.
+The list rather focuses on cities with a distinguished musical history endemic to local, national, and world culture which have music in the DNA.
+The qualifying cities also make music an important sector of the economy in terms of concerts, technology, and tourism.
 They also share a serious, comprehensive musical educational component and actively promote their specialties to ensure their music thrives going forward and remains an important part of the culture and economy.
-For the traveler, these are meccas of live music, most of which have stunning venues from the medieval to the postmodern.
+For the traveler, these are meccas of live music, most of which have stunning venues from medieval to postmodern.
 It is a thought-provoking list without an obvious name.
-By the end of it, you might find yourself looking at flights to places you may never have heard of or even just imagining the scenes and settings is time well wasted.
+By the end of it, you might find yourself looking at flights to places you may never have heard of, or even just imagining the scenes and settings is time well wasted.

 9. Seville, Spain